 Malignant diseases in childhood and adolescence

 Cancer is rare in children and adolescents.
 The probability for a newborn child to develop cancer within the first 18 years of life is 0.3 %.
 Nevertheless, cancer is the most fatal among childhood diseases and, following accidents, the second most common cause of death in children and adolescents.
-According to statistical data provided by the German Childhood Cancer Registry, about 2,200 young patients under 18 years of age are newly affected each year.
-This corresponds to a yearly incidence of 170 new diagnoses per million children in this age group.
+According to statistical data provided by the German Childhood Cancer Registry, one in 370 girls and one in 310 boys are affected before their 18th birthday, around half of them before school age.
+In total, 2,290 young patients in this age group are diagnosed with cancer each year.

 The following table of diseases in childhood and adolescence shows which cancer groups relate to which diagnoses and clinical trials.